 To further enhance our environmental performance monitoring, during 2020, FSM was expanded to incorporate health, environmental and safety (HES) functionality.
 This allowed us to shift our in-field inspections from a time-consuming manual process to a fully digital one that integrates leak detection and drone-captured repair data with our maintenance system.
 We expect these changes to strengthen data-collection efficiency and data quality while reducing travel time for our teams.

 Using the same core technology as FSM, we’re addressing the complicated and costly challenge of managing the produced water disposal process.
 The transportation management system (TMS) we developed combines our OCC, vendor dispatchers and truck drivers onto a common mobile workflow platform.
 It schedules haulers in advance, assigns the most efficient and safest driving route, tracks progress from the OCC in real-time using GPS, and assures delivery to an approved water-disposal site.

 We’re seeing positive results from faster haul times, more accurate information and vendor alignment in the Permian Basin.
 In 2020, we implemented TMS across all of our operations, gaining better visibility into the overall process and compliance with our contract terms.
 We also enhanced TMS to dispatch hauling of produced water directly to frac locations in the Bakken, reducing disposal costs and freshwater requirements.

 How are we doing?

-Your opinion matters to us!
+Your opinion matters.
 Please take a moment to let us know how useful you find the content on this page.

-If you’d like to give us your feedback on the complete report in full, please fill out the complete survey for the 2018 report.
+If you’d like to give us your feedback on the entire report, please fill out the complete survey for the 2020 report.